Dragon well or Long Jing Green Tea

 - Fill the teacup with water around 80-85 degrees celsius.

-- Let the tea leaves steep for 2 to 3 minutes.
+- Let the tea leaves steep for 40 seconds.

 - Remove the tea leaves and enjoy your cup of tea!

-Long jing or dragon well tea leaves can be infused 3 to 5 times without losing their flavor.
+Long jing or dragon well tea leaves can be infused 4-5 times without losing their flavor.
 Make sure you increase the steeping time with each infusion by about 30 seconds.
 After that you can turn the leaves into a salad or mix with rice, season with lemon and soya sauce and enjoy a treat.

 Shipping rates vary with weight, destination and type of Product.